dotscad/trains/README.md

       track, or even different types of toy (e.g. Lego).

-Within each category, each Thing is organized into its own directory, where you will find the necessary .scad file(s) along with the README, an OpenSCAD screenshot, and possibly a photo of the printed item.
+Within each category, each Thing is organized into its own directory, where you will find the necessary .scad file(s) along with the README, a rendered STL file which you can interact examime directly in github, and possibly a photo of the printed item.